objektwerks/kotlin/README.md

 Arrow
 -----
 >Arrow is the **goto** FP library in the Kotlin space.
 In a limited way, it mirrors the
 >Typelevel Cats library.
-Arrow is in constant flux, though, and should be used sparingly.
+Arrow is in constant flux, though, and should be used wisely.